 In going the distance for a lasting, durable marriage, I have to hand it to the guy.
-“Carlos Danger” was a more successful husband than I. Now suffice it to say, his sordid pastimes are not mine, but it goes to show that a truly repented man is unstoppable…aaaaaaand that spousal immunity can save any marriage on the rocks.
+“Carlos Danger” was a more successful husband than I in terms of his much longer run.
+Now suffice it to say, his sordid pastimes are not mine, but it goes to show that a truly repented man is unstoppable…aaaaaaand that spousal immunity from testifying can save any marriage on the rocks.

 As almost everyone in my circles knows by now, I filed for divorce on April 8th, we settled before trial, and have been crucifying myself ever since.
 Despite knowing full well that it was the appropriate course of action, my divorce in the shadow of Mr. Weiner’s lasting marriage goes to show that the race is not always to the sound of mind.
 And although I’m not at fault in this break-up, I’m a jilted idealist and so I’ll never let myself off the hook too easily.

 After a brief latency part-and-parcel with being an INTJ, the emotions of failure and sadness surfaced with a vengeance, demanding a balloon payment in the form of a month’s lethargy, depression, unsteady hands, weak grip, and brain fog.
 I shied away from my usual ration of scotch and cabernets for fear of developing a dependency and for the past few months I’ve been faking it enough to limp along in requiem for a life that was.